firebolt-db/firebolt-db.github.io/docs/general-reference/data-types.md

 ## Date and time

+Store a time with no reference to a timezone.

+To change the default time zone in Firebolt:
+`SET DEFAULT_TIMEZONE = "Pacific Standard Time"`

+`CAST`ing a date/time type to or from a numeric type might succeed, but is unsupported.
+It is not guaranteed to produce correct results, and might be removed in the future.

-### DATE
+### DATE / DATE_EXT
 A year, month and day in the format *YYYY-MM-DD*.
-This value is stored as a 4-byte unsigned Unix timestamp.
-The minimum `DATE` value is `1970-01-01`.
-The maximum `DATE` value is `2105-12-31`.
-It does not specify a time zone.
+This value is stored as an unsigned Unix timestamp.

+`DATE` is stored in 2 bytes; the minimum value is `1970-01-01`, the maximum `2105-12-31`.

+`DATE_EXT` is stored in 4 bytes; the minimum value is `1925-01-01`, the maximum is `2283-11-11`.

 Arithmetic operations can be executed on `DATE` values.
 The examples below show the addition and subtraction of integers.